What happens during a hacker attack?

 Browsers such as Google Chrome, Firefox and Safari have phishing and malware protection enabled by default.
 It scans websites for known malware, and if your website is identified as unsafe, your visitors will be warned by the browser with a message not to visit it.

-You lose customers and your reputation is damaged.
+The results: You lose customers and your reputation is damaged.
 In turn, your site will be downgraded and ranked lower in the Google search results.

 The content of your website will no longer be reachable, because every one of your pages automatically redirects the visitor to websites containing pornographic content or dubious offers (e.g. online betting, pills).